 Accidents and injuries related to animals and rubbish are avoidable!
 There are plenty of ways that you can help keep rubbish from hurting our precious animals.
 Read on to see what you can do.

-What are the three R’s?
-The three R’s are the main ways in which we can help limit our waste – they are: reduce, reuse, and recycle.
+We're all familiar with the first three R’s: they're key ways in which we can help limit our waste – they are: reduce, reuse, and recycle.

 Reducing the amount of waste that you create is one of the best ways to make positive environmental change.
 If you’re not generating waste, there will be less waste that can become a problem for animals and the environment.

 Whenever you and your family are done with an item – whether it be an old blanket, a paper towel roll, or maybe a glass jar – stop and think to yourself, “can I reuse this?”
 An old blanket and a paper towel roll can be used as enrichment toys for animals, old pet toys can be donated to your local animal shelter/rescue, and a glass jar can be used to store liquids or as a vase.
 Reusing old items keeps them out of landfills, oceans, and other environments.